akaihola/lusmu/docs/examples/home-automation.rst

     >>> humidity_normalized._value
     <lusmu.core.DIRTY>

-The dependency path from the input node to the requested humidity value is only evaluated when needed.
+The dependency path from the source node to the requested humidity value is only evaluated when needed.
 The :attr:`lusmu.core.OpNode.value` property triggers evaluation::